-Console login options enables or disables various console features like colour, terminal detection and many other.
+Console login options enable or disable various console features like color, terminal detection, and many other.

-Additional login parameters can be appended to login name after '+' sign.
+Additional login parameters can be appended to the login name after the '+' sign.

 login_name ::= user_name [ '+' parameters ] parameters ::= parameter [ parameters ] parameter ::= [ number ] 'a'..'z' number ::= '0'..'9' [ number ]

-If parameter is not present, then default value is used.
-If number is not present then implicit value of parameter is used.
+If the parameter is not present, then the default value is used.
+If the number is not present then the implicit value of the parameter is used.

-Example: admin+c80w - will disable console colours and set terminal width to 80.
+Example: admin+c80w - will disable console colors and set terminal width to 80.

 |"w"||auto||auto||Set terminal width|